Clinically informed holistic

 Licensed Massage Therapist • Licensed Physical Therapist Assistant • Manual Lymphatic Drainage Therapist

-Originally opened in 2014 as Opal Massage, Innate Balance has evolved over the years into the specialized practice you see today.
-Over the past few years, I have fully specialized in treatment for the jaw, face, head and neck, with a strong focus on TMJ dysfunction and related symptoms.
-My work integrates my clinical training as a Physical Therapist Assistant with skilled, therapeutic massage and myofunctional therapy principles to support lasting change.
+Originally opened in 2014 as Opal Massage, Innate Balance has evolved into the TMJ-focused practice it is today.
+My work centers on the jaw, face, head, and neck, drawing from my background as a Physical Therapist Assistant, advanced massage training, and myofunctional therapy principles.

-My first exposure to TMJ dysfunction was in my twenties, when I worked as a dental assistant and saw patients coming in with jaw related pain and symptoms.
-Later, when I experienced TMJ symptoms myself, it gave me some perspective on how limited treatment options can be.
-That awareness stayed with me as my professional path continued.
+My first exposure to TMJ dysfunction came in my twenties, while working as a dental assistant and seeing patients struggle with jaw pain and related symptoms.
+Years later, when I experienced TMJ issues myself, it gave me a deeper appreciation for how challenging and frustrating these issues can be.

 What is TMJ?